Sharda University Admissions 2025

 (B) FRBMA (Fiscal Responsibility and Budget Management Act)

-(C) Third Five Year Plan
+(C) Third Five-Year Plan

-(D) Nationalization of RBI
+(D) Nationalisation of the RBI

 (1) (A), (B), (C), (D)